GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 - oxdId: oxd ID from client registration
 - refreshToken: Obtained from the get_tokens_by_code method
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**